 In the two jurisdictions where we operate, The Star, works with local communities through funding of Responsible Gambling Trusts, which fund state-wide free gambling treatment, gambling research programs and substantial community grants programs.
 The Star has contributed more than $100 million to Queensland’s Gambling Community Benefit Fund since 1987 and contributed $14.6 million to the NSW Responsible Gambling fund in FY2020.

 PLMs engage regularly with gambling help services including attending network meetings and supporting direct engagement with individual services.
 The Star has MOUs in place with help services providers to support remote exclusion and training of The Star team members.

-Responsible Gambling Risk Assessments
+Safer Gambling Risk Assessments

 All new gambling products and services (including substantial changes) are risk assessed to ensure they are compliant, meet The Star’s high standards and don’t pose an unacceptable increase in gambling related risks.
-These risk assessments are performed independently of the business operations by the responsible gambling team.
+These risk assessments are performed independently of the business operations by the safer gambling team.

 For over a decade The Star has used a regulatory technology product called Law of the Jungle to assist us in making sure our marketing campaigns and collateral comply with our legal obligations and Safer Gambling Program standards, including adoption of voluntary industry codes and guidelines in respect of safer gambling.